MasqueradeOfSilence/MasqueradeOfSilence/STUDIES.md

 - [ ] OSCP

 ### Automation
+*A good way to save time on tedious tasks.*
 - [ ] Google IT Automation with Python Certificate

 ### Computer Science Core
+*The most important of them all.*
 - [ ] Introductory Programming
 - [ ] Data Structures and Algorithms
 - [ ] Discrete Structures and Mathematics for CS